Diplomatic immunity: Prior to modern period

-A Roman envoy was urinated on as he was leaving the city of Tarentum.
-The oath of the envoy, "This stain will be washed away with blood!", was fulfilled during the Pyrrhic War.
+Gregory of Tours recorded that Frankish envoys sent from King Childebert II to the Byzantine emperor Maurice were killed in Carthage by the prefect of the city, after one of the Franks had murdered a merchant.
+After Emperor Maurice heard about this, he ordered for several Carthaginians to be arrested and sent to Childebert for judgment on account of what happened to his envoys.

 The arrest and ill-treatment of the envoy of Raja Raja Chola by the king of Kulasekhara dynasty (Second Cheras), which is now part of modern India, led to the naval Kandalur War in AD 994.

 The Islamic prophet Muhammad sent and received envoys and strictly forbade harming them.
 This practice was continued by the Rashidun caliphs who exchanged diplomats with the Ethiopians and the Byzantines.
 This diplomatic exchange continued during the Arab–Byzantine wars.

 Classical Sharia called for hospitality to be shown towards anyone who has been granted amān (or right of safe passage).
 Amān was readily granted to any emissary bearing a letter or another sealed document.
 The duration of the amān was typically a year.
 Envoys with this right of passage were given immunity of person and property.
-They were exempt from taxation, as long as they didn't engage in trade.
+They were exempt from taxation, as long as they did not engage in trade.

 As diplomats by definition enter the country under safe conduct, violating them is normally viewed as a great breach of honor.
 Genghis Khan and the Mongols were well known for insisting on the rights of diplomats, and would often take terrifying vengeance against any state that violated these rights; at times razing entire cities in retaliation for the execution of their ambassadors.
 The Mongols invaded and destroyed the Khwarezmid Empire after their ambassadors were mistreated.